GeorgeNonis/color-picker-extension/README.md

 Color Picker - Nonis aims to provide the following features:

 - Generate Colors: Easily generate colors to find the perfect shades for your projects.
+- EyeDrop Feature - Capture Colors from the Current Tab:
+- Effortlessly extract and utilize colors from the current tab, simplifying your color selection and matching designs to web page elements.
 - Copy Color Codes: Copy the color codes (hex, RGB, etc.) with a single click for seamless integration into your codebase.
 - Create Palettes: Add colors to your palette and organize them for quick reference and reuse.